Skip to content

 Calibration Type: Manual

-Both CO2.Click monitors use a top-of-the-line Sensirion SCD30 sensor that provides the same accuracy level as the significantly more expensive Aranet4 Home.
-Temperature and relative humidity sensors are also included in this carbon dioxide monitor.
+Both Model C and Model D use a top-of-the-line Sensirion SCD30 sensor, which provides the same accuracy level as the significantly more expensive Aranet4 Home.
+This carbon dioxide monitor also includes temperature and relative humidity sensors.

 With that said the Model C is a fantastic choice for a home, office, classroom, or store monitor.
 It’s small and unobtrusive, well-connected, and the data can easily be shared via a QR code.
 The best part?
 You can add multiple monitors to the WiFi dashboard and track them all in one place.

-However, besides this, I struggled to find downsides to CO2.Click.
-It’s a fully capable monitor with tons of features and great accuracy.
+However, besides this, I struggled to find downsides to CO2 Click Model C. It’s a fully capable monitor with tons of features and great accuracy.
 What makes it even more compelling, though, is the price.
 While it’s far from the cheapest monitor on this list, what you get for the price makes it a great choice for anyone looking for a mostly static indoor carbon dioxide monitor that can be portable when needed.

 Best Desk-Based Air Pollution Monitor